College House Program 2017-2018

 If you are interested in living and participating in a College House, we encourage you to explore the website and contact the current House Leader.
 If you are a student, faculty, or staff member interested in developing a new College House related to an academic or college life initiative, please contact Julia Collett, Assistant Director of Residential & First-Year Programs.

 College House selection processes are conducted in the spring semester during the months of February and March for the following academic year.
 College Houses are academically integrated residential options that serve as social and intellectual hubs for students, faculty, and staff.
 If you have any questions, contact Julia Collett, Assistant Director of Residential & First-Year Programs.

-College Houses provide students the opportunity to form self-directed and self-governing groups focused on a particular academic focus, theme or mutual interest.
-Students establish clear goals for their group and, through a community agreement, plan how to be engaged participants in their community and the campus community.
+College Houses provide a wide range of living options and gives students the opportunity to form self-directed and self-governing groups focused on a particular academic interest.
+Students establish clear learning outcomes for their group and, through a community agreement, plan how to be engaged participants in their community and the campus community.

 College Houses provide:

 - a unique living experience that offers independence